-Two-Step: Getting Started with Duo
+Two-Factor: Getting Started with Duo

 - Open the Duo Mobile app

-- Tap the ∨ next to DUO-PROTECTED Bryn Mawr College
+- Tap the ∨ (down carrot) next to DUO-PROTECTED Bryn Mawr College

 Note: To generate a new passcode, tap the refresh icon next to the old passcode.